damccull/freetimeprogrammer/content/blog/6_DRAFT_mining-signum-with-signum-miner/index.md

 | Free disk space in kb    | Type `df -BK /mnt/burst-disk`, changing the path to match your own desired plot file location.
 Record the amount under the `Available` column.                                                                       |
 | Number of nonces to plot | Divide the free space in kb by 256.
 Example: `1367753384 kb / 256 = 5342786 nonces`                                                                                                                                  |

-<div class="note">Note: If you don't intend to use the entire drive, record the free disk space as the amount you wish to use in kilobytes.</div>
+<note>Note: If you don't intend to use the entire drive, record the free disk space as the amount you wish to use in kilobytes.</note>

 Now that you have the required information, it's time to start engraving your plot files.
 Start by creating a folder on your drive where you want to store the plots.
 It's suggested to store them in a folder rather than on the root of the drive.